 John visits metropolitan and regional correctional centres throughout NSW.

-Assessments include detailed interviews of injured claimants and other relevant parties, psychometric evaluation, opinion as to impact of injury, DSM IV diagnosis, and therapeutic recommendations.
+Assessments include detailed interviews of injured claimants and other relevant parties, psychometric evaluation, opinion as to impact of injury, DSM-5 diagnosis, and therapeutic recommendations.
 Claimants might be suffering conditions such as:

 Post-Traumatic Stress Disorder